effectai/engine/zkp/README.md

 make zkp/circuits/PaymentBatch_0001.zkey
 ```

-This `zkey` file is the proving key required byt the client to
+This `zkey` file is the proving key required by the client to
 generate proofs in snarkjs.

 ## Verification Key